Jamienie/mds_capstone_bcstats/README.md

 |Example ID 2| Example Comment 2|
 |...| ...|

-To rerun the analysis in full and re-train the models for prediction use the following command:
+To rerun the analysis in full and re-train the models for prediction use the following command at the project root directory:
 ```
 make all -f MakefileModel
 ```